andrefnb/daily-weather/README.md

 In a nutshell, the bulk of this project is inside the "airflow" directory.

 This is where airflow is mapped to go fetch what it needs: both the needed folders, such as config, dags, logs, and plugins, as well as the pipeline code that's needed for creating the DAGs themselves.

 A database is important to store the weather data after being ingested, and since it's in a document-like structure, a non-relational database is being used - in this case, mongoDB.

 A docker-compose file makes sure that all the required images are created and configured correctly to interact with each other for the needed operations.
 That way, all a user needs to do is build the images, start the containers and not worry about anything else.
 They can now just go ahead and use airflow on their browser.

+The `.env` file defines needed airflow variables like the airflow user id and airflow project directory.

 ## Setup
 To run the project, one needs to execute the following commands in the project root: